kottaoka/test-Pixel-Snake/README.md

 # test-Pixel-Snake
 !
-Attention, the game was created just for testing on the server system, we apologize for the inconvenience caused. !
-Sorry, I don't know English, so the above and these words were created using Google Translate. ! required library pygame
+Attention, the game was created just for testing on the server system, we apologize for the inconvenience caused.
+!
+Sorry, I don't know English, so the above and these words were created using Google Translate.
+! required library pygame random